Why should you learn Croatian?

 Afrikaans, the same as English, Dutch, Danish, Norwegian and Swedish, is a Germanic language.
 This is what makes it obviously easier to learn by a native English speaker.
 These languages use the same alphabet as English, have comparable stress and intonation patterns, and sometimes even share some vocabulary words.

-The Afrikaans language is spoken in South Africa, Namibia and in some regions of Botswana and Zimbabwe.
+The Afrikaans language is spoken in South Africa, Namibia, and in some regions of Botswana and Zimbabwe.
 But the most exciting thing you must know about Afrikaans is that 90 to 95% of its vocabulary is of Dutch origin as a consequence of Dutch settlers establishing in Cape Town in 1652.
 As a result, the Afrikaans language gradually arose in the Dutch Cape Colony during the course of the 18th century.

 Thus, if you are a language nerd that also wants to become a polyglot, with Dutch you can kill one and three-quarters of a bird with one stone because you’ll also understand a big part of the Afrikaans language.
+If simplicity isn’t enough for you, here are 7 more reasons to learn Afrikaans!

 As we already mentioned, Dutch can be considered Afrikaans’ oldest sibling since they share almost the same vocabulary (90-95%).
 With around 24 million speakers, Dutch is the third most widely spoken Germanic language – the first two being English and German – and the official language of the Netherlands and Belgium (together with French and German).